-Defenses Against Contempt of Court Allegations in New York City
+Defenses Against Criminal Contempt of Court Allegations in New York City

 If someone who took out a protective order tries to reach out to the respondent, it is crucial to avoid engaging if at all possible.
 Restraining order respondents could be arrested for maintaining a conversation or even returning a phone message from the protected party.
-However, if a protected party tries to coerce the respondent into doing something under threat of reporting them, a local attorney could use evidence of this threat to contest a contempt of court charge.
+However, if a protected party tries to coerce the respondent into doing something under threat of reporting them, a New York City lawyer could use evidence of this threat to contest a criminal contempt charge.

 Similarly, the simplest way to fight back against contempt of court allegations is to contest the notion that the defendant violated a court order at all.
 If no definitive proof exists that a defendant contacted a protected party in any way, legal counsel could help turn that lack of evidence into a comprehensive legal defense.

 What Should You Do When the Police Question You?